LordNyriox/Bugdom/README.md

 *Bugdom* has been re-released at [jorio/Bugdom](https://github.com/jorio/Bugdom) under the [CC BY-NC-SA 4.0](https://github.com/jorio/Bugdom/blob/master/LICENSE.md) license with permission from Pangea Software, Inc.

-In compliance with the ShareAlike clause of said license, this fork is released under the [same](LICENSE.md) license.
+In compliance with the ShareAlike clause of said license, this fork is also released under the [CC BY-NC-SA 4.0](LICENSE.md) license.

 Bugdom® and Nanosaur™ are trademarks of Pangea Software, Inc.